conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 ![Revised team overlay](/assets/images/Movie-goer-wider-journey-revised-team-overlay.png)

-The suggestion would be to introduce an "Entertainment services platform" made up of a number of teams each with their own responsiblity for capabilities that would typically be shared by one or more stream-aligned teams or where the cognitive load would be sufficiently high for the consuming team to understand all of the details and therefore it would make sense to abstract some of the capabilities away and enable teams self-serve only what they need.
+The suggestion would be to introduce an 'Entertainment services platform' made up of a number of teams each with their own responsiblity for capabilities that would typically be shared by one or more stream-aligned teams or where the cognitive load would be sufficiently high for the consuming team to understand all of the details and therefore it would make sense to abstract some of the capabilities away and enable teams self-serve only what they need.

 ### Revision #2